chandra-prakash-reddy/user_registry_service/README.md

       * <container_name> : provide the container name

 # License #
-   This project is licensed under the MIT License - see the [Named Link](https://opensource.org/licenses/MIT "License")  for details
+   This project is licensed under the MIT License - see the [License](https://opensource.org/licenses/MIT "License")  for details